reframe-hpc/reframe/docs/manpage.rst

 .. option:: --module-path=PATH

-   Use module path ``PATH`` before acting on any tests.
+   Use ``PATH`` to manipulate the ``MODULEPATH`` before acting on any tests.
-   Paths prepended with the `-` character are going to be unused.
+   Paths starting with the `-` character are going to be removed from the ``MODULEPATH``, while the ones starting with the `+` character are going to be added to it.
-   This option may be specified multiple times, in which case all specified module paths will be (un)used in order.

-   This option can also be set using the :envvar:`RFM_MODULE_PATHS` environment variable or the :js:attr:`unuse_module_paths` general configuration parameter.

-   .. versionadded:: 3.3

-.. option:: --use-module-path=PATH

-   Use module path ``PATH`` before acting on any tests.
+   In all other cases, ``PATH`` will completely override MODULEPATH.
-   This option may be specified multiple times, in which case all specified module paths will be used in order.
+   This option may be specified multiple times, in which case all the paths specified will be added or removed in order.

-   This option can also be set using the :envvar:`RFM_USE_MODULE_PATHS` environment variable or the :js:attr:`use_module_paths` general configuration parameter.

    .. versionadded:: 3.3